aws/sagemaker-mxnet-inference-toolkit/README.rst

 The Dockerfiles in this repository are intended to be used for building Docker images to run inference endpoints on `Amazon SageMaker <https://aws.amazon.com/documentation/sagemaker/>`__.

 The current master branch of this repository contains Dockerfiles and support code for MXNet versions 1.4.0 and higher.
+For previous versions, see `SageMaker MXNet container <https://github.com/aws/sagemaker-mxnet-container>`__.

 Before building these images, you need to have the pip-installable binary of this repository.